 - As your body spends extra energy trying to heal wounds and repair tissue without sufficient vitamin C, there may be fewer resources to combat infection.

-Vitamin C supplements are frequently administered to people fighting off infections in clinical settings, hence the popularity of health aids like Emergen-C. As an added defense, Cymbiotika’s Coated Silver stimulates the immune system and may help protect you from airborne viruses and bacteria.
+Vitamin C supplements are frequently administered to people fighting off infections in clinical settings, hence the popularity of health aids like Emergen-C used as an immune defense supplement.
+As an added defense, Cymbiotika’s Coated Silver stimulates the immune system and may help protect you from airborne viruses and bacteria.

 How Much Vitamin C Do You Need?